Equal Pay for Similar Work: Empirical Analysis

-Table \ref{emp_table1robust} presents evidence to support our hypothesis on the effects of EPSW on near segregation.
-Each column presents a specification corresponding to the same column in Table \ref{emp_table_seg_robust}.
-Our baseline specification in column I reveals that EPSW lowers the share of nearly segregated firms 5.1 percentage points following EPSW.
-Columns II-VII present results on near segregation from alternative empirical specifications and alternative sample selections.
-We discuss these specifications further in \Cref{alt samples}.
-Across all specifications, our findings of a decrease in near segregation due to EPSW are statistically significant at conventional levels.
-Note that these estimates are similar in magnitude to the increase in the share of fully segregated, treated firms following EPSW (see Table \ref{emp_table_seg_robust}).
-This ``missing mass'' of firms with near-but-not-full segregation suggests that firms that face relatively lower costs of fully segregating are those whose behavior most closely matches our theoretical predictions.
-Figure \ref{emp_fig1.5} shows the dynamic path of near segregation following EPSW.
-The pre-treatment coefficients are not statistically different from 0 in any year $\tau< 2009$; we note that pre-period point estimates are negative (the estimate in 2005, the first year of our panel, is -0.04 with a p-value of 0.11) which mitigates the magnitude of our coefficient estimate in Table \ref{emp_table1robust}.
+The findings presented in Panel (B) of Table \ref{emp_table_seg_robust} support our hypothesis on the effects of EPSW on near segregation.
+Each column presents a specification corresponding to the same column in Panel (A).
+Our baseline specification in column I reveals that EPSW lowers the share of nearly segregated firms 4.02 percentage points following EPSW.
+Across all columns, these estimates are similar in magnitude (and opposite in sign) to the increase in the share of fully segregated, treated firms following EPSW (see Panel (A)).
+All estimates are statistically significant at conventional levels.
+This ``missing mass'' of firms with near-but-not-full segregation suggests that firms that face relatively lower costs of fully segregating are the most likely to do so within our window of analysis.
+Panel (B) of Figure \ref{emp_fig1.5} shows the dynamic path of near segregation following EPSW.
+The pre-treatment coefficients are not statistically different from 0 in any period $\tau< 0$.

+\Cref{near seg prop} predicts that firms that are initially nearly segregated are the most likely to segregate within our window of analysis.
+While near-segregation at announcement is not randomly assigned, we can test to see whether this predicted association is present in our data.
+To do so, we add an additional independent variable (and its relevant interactions) to \eqref{emp_eq1} which captures whether a firm is nearly segregated at announcement.
+Specifically, we construct an indicator, $NSA_{j}$, that equals 1 if the share of workers in the majority gender of firm $j$'s workforce \emph{at announcement} is in the interval $[0.8,1),$ and zero otherwise.
+We estimate difference models of the following form:

+Our coefficients of interest are $\beta^{seg}$ and $\beta^{NSA}$.
+We interpret $\beta^{seg}$ as the association between the policy and the share of gender-segregated firms among those that are not nearly segregated at announcement, and $\beta^{seg} + \beta^{NSA}$ as the association between the policy and the share of gender-segregated firms among those that are nearly segregated at announcement.

+Table \ref{emp_table_seg_by_near_seg} presents estimates on the association between EPSW and segregation by near segregation status at announcement.
+Column I presents our baseline results from \eqref{emp_eqNSA}.
+We find a 2.78 percentage point increase in segregation following EPSW for firms that are not nearly segregated at announcement, and a 8.71 percentage point increase in segregation for firms that are nearly segregated at announcement.
+Columns II-VI present results from alternative empirical specifications and alternative sample selections.
+The same pattern holds across all specifications: the estimated coefficient for firms that are nearly segregated at announcement is roughly three times larger than the estimated coefficient for firms that are not nearly segregated at announcement, suggesting that firms that are nearly segregated prior to EPSW are the most likely to segregate post EPSW.